-- The disregard provision in respect of assessment (for both adults and children) is a unique safeguard to Northern Ireland, which already goes beyond what happens in other nearby jurisdictions. - The disregard provision does not exist anywhere else in the United Kingdom or Republic of Ireland.
-However, it is not comparing like with like; legislation in England, Wales and Scotland has separate mental health and mental capacity legislation; hence the fused approach of the Mental Capacity Bill and the amended MHO for under 16s in Northern Ireland is not directly comparable.56
+- The disregard provision in respect of assessment under the MHO (for both adults and children) is a unique safeguard to Northern Ireland, which already goes beyond what happens in other nearby jurisdictions. - The disregard provision does not exist anywhere else in the United Kingdom or Republic of Ireland.
+However, it is not comparing like with like; legislation in England, Wales and Scotland has separate mental health and mental capacity legislation; hence the fused approach of the Mental Capacity Bill and the amended MHO for under 16s in Northern Ireland is not directly comparable.

 The researcher also contacted nearly jurisdictions to confirm that a disregard provision is not included in their laws.
 Unfortunately given the timeframe for this paper, these responses are still outstanding.
+It is also interesting to note, that these nearby jurisdictions seem to operate without any form of disregard at all.

-9. Conclusion
+Conclusion

-- The DHSSPS has considered extending the disregard provision of the MHO to include not only detention for assessment, but detention for treatment for children under 16. - This is a complex issue and the DHSSPS has decided not to extend the provision in the Bill - largely due to a number of unanswered questions and the potential for "unintended consequences". - Nearby jurisdictions do not have a similar disregard provision in place.
+- The DHSSPS has considered extending the disregard provision of the MHO to include not only detention for assessment, but detention for treatment for children under 16. - This is a complex issue and the DHSSPS has decided not to extend the provision in the Mental Capacity Bill - largely due to a number of unanswered questions and the potential for "unintended consequences". - Nearby jurisdictions do not have a similar disregard provision in place.
 Part of the difficulty is that legislation elsewhere is contained in separate Acts and not directly comparable.
-Perhaps they have not included any sort of disregard for reasons linked to safeguarding others. - A key issue is that disclosure of information relating to mental ill health may be asked for in different ways.
-This paper has highlighted some examples where individuals may, or may not, need to declare or disclose such information. - It is apparent that a balance needs to be struck in terms of reducing stigma and protecting others, but this is difficult given the fused nature of the Bill and the unique circumstances of the MHO which will still apply to under 16s.
+Perhaps they have not included any sort of disregard for reasons linked to safeguarding others. - A key issue is that disclosure of information relating to mental ill health may be asked for in different ways and the disregard is limited.
+This paper has highlighted some examples where individuals may, or may not, need to declare or disclose such information. - It is apparent that a balance needs to be struck in terms of reducing stigma and protecting others, but this is difficult - given the fused nature of the Bill and the unique circumstances of the MHO - which will still apply to under 16s.